There's something really good about the caramelizing effect that grilling has on veggies, and grilled broccolini is no

 This recipe makes an excellent side dish to any main course you can think of.
 It goes well with chicken, beef, and fish.
 You can also serve it with fried eggs for a tasty meatless meal, and you can top it with hollandaise sauce.

 But since I use the grill to make this recipe, I like to serve it with something that I can make on the same grill.
-So I often serve this tasty side dish with grilled skirt steak, with grilled shrimp, or with grilled chicken breast.
+So I often serve this tasty side dish with grilled skirt steak, grilled shrimp, or grilled chicken breast.